joergjo/go-foundry-local/examples/chat-completion/README.md

 ## What This Example Shows

 1. **Model Setup**
-   - Starting a specific model using the convenience `StartModel()` function
+   - Starting a specific model using the convenience `StartModel(ctx, alias, device)` function (use `nil` for default device selection)
-   - Retrieving model information for API configuration
+   - Retrieving model information for API configuration with optional device filtering

 2. **OpenAI Client Integration**
    - Using the official `openai-go` client library